Introduction

 In addition to clinical training, the Oral Medicine program is devoted to the development of clinician scientists with a strong basis in research.
 To this end, all students receive training in critical thinking, research methodology, literature assessment, and biostatistics.
 All students are required to select an area of interest and complete a Master’s thesis under the guidance of a faculty research committee.

 Finally, graduate training also includes clinical and seminar-based teaching of pre-doctoral dental students at UWSoD.
 Students serve as clinical instructors in DUCC one session per week.
-Additionally, in Autumn and Winter quarter, graduate students take part in seminar-based instruction one afternoon per week.
+Additionally, in Autumn and Winter quarters, graduate students take part in seminar-based instruction one afternoon per week.
 Teaching responsibilities comprise <10% of total program time and are designed to enhance the education process.
 Additional opportunities are available based on the interest of the graduate student.

 Many of our past graduates have used these skills to pursue careers in academic dentistry as clinicians, researchers, and educators.
 Others have used their training in private practices in oral medicine and/or the management of medically complex patients.